Ferdilii/motorized_macro_rail_int_fix/README.md

 The project here helps to take the capture photos in an automated and consistent way.

+Note that taking these photos requires either a specialized lens, an attachable lens filter or an extension tube.
+There are endless resources on the web on gettings started.
+Here is [one for the basics](https://digital-photography-school.com/macro-photography-for-beginners-part-1/).
+Here is one for [extreme macro](https://ferdychristant.com/my-journey-into-extreme-macro-8ddef548e9f3), which is where a rail comes into play.
+The amount of detail in this article is impressive and seems beyond what you'll need to know to start experimenting, but a useful reference as you progress.

 ## Alternatives

 ### Manual Approaches